joshterrill/hacked.codes/content/blog/2022/extracting-router-firmware-uart-jtagulator/index.md

 # Poking around the Linux file system

 After letting the router completely boot up, we are given a shell, and the logged in user says `root`.
-Since this router runs on OpenWRT, it's not going to be locked down or encrypted, though, some routers (especially enterprise-ish ones) might have some security protection mechanisms in place that make it harder to get a root shell.
+Since this router runs on OpenWRT, it's not going to be locked down or encrypted, though some routers (especially enterprise-ish ones) might have some security protection mechanisms in place that make it harder to get a root shell.

 As shown above, some good places to look to find what capabilities we have are: